ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 1. Identify the Orchestrator VM from the workspace for your deployment.

-2. Login to the Orchestrator VM.
+2. Login in to the Orchestrator VM.

 3. Check the current version using the following command: